johnnychen94/colab-julia-bootstrap/README.md

 3. refresh the page
 4. start coding Julia in colab 🎉

-What's behind the scenes, a step by step explaination:
+What's behind the scenes, a step by step explanation:

 1. jupyter notebook has predefined kernelspec information, this `julia.ipynb` file predefines `"julia"` kernel.
 You can find this by checking [in raw format](https://raw.githubusercontent.com/johnnychen94/colab-julia-bootstrap/master/julia.ipynb)
-2. when you start a new runtime in colab, it trys to open the julia kernel, because that's what `julia.ipynb` requires.
+2. when you start a new runtime in colab, it tries to open the Julia kernel, because that's what `julia.ipynb` requires.
 But unfortunately this will fail, so colab falls back to using the Python kernel
 3. install the Julia kernel by running the first block in python kernel (note the prefix `!`)
-4. refresh the page, colab will then reload the notebook, again, it will tries to load the `julia` kernel.
-But since we have it installed in the current runtime, this time it will success.
+4. refresh the page, colab will then reload the notebook, again, it will try to load the `julia` kernel.
+But since we have it installed in the current runtime, this time it will succeed.

-Because the `julia` kernelspec is not available by default, you will need to install julia kernel everytime when you start a new colab runtime.
+Because the `julia` kernelspec is not available by default, you will need to install Julia kernel everytime when you start a new colab runtime.

 ## For GPU runtime

 ### My GPU runtime switches back to CPU runtime

-For GPU runtimes, it seems that when you refresh the page via "Ctrl-R" colab will redirect you to the CPU runtimes and thus you loss the Julia kernel.
+For GPU runtimes, it seems that when you refresh the page via "Ctrl-R" colab will redirect you to the CPU runtimes and thus you lose the Julia kernel.
 I don't know the internal but this is perhaps a colab strategy to save GPU resource.
-To fix it, instead of manually refreshing page via "Ctrl-R", you can instead trigger kernal reloading by:
+To fix it, instead of manually refreshing page via "Ctrl-R", you can instead trigger kernel reloading by:

 1. go to "view resources" -> "change runtime type"
 2. ensure it is "Julia" and "GPU".
 Almost certainly you don't need to change anything here if you're already on GPU runtime.